folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "If you parade in gluttony without givin' truth to the youth" > Gluttony

-* Kendrick now seems to be targeting rappers, social media influencers and other members the entertainment industry who glorify greed, instant gratification and conspicuous, unhealthy consumption, particularly when such individuals never actually offer truth to innocent youth whose lives may be shortened if they immitate the examples that are given to them by the entertainment indudstry.
+* Kendrick now seems to be targeting rappers, social media influencers, and other members of the entertainment industry who glorify greed, instant gratification, and conspicuous, unhealthy consumption, particularly when such individuals never actually offer truth to innocent youth whose lives may be shortened if they imitate the examples that are given to them by the entertainment industry.

 * Kendrick has discussed the theme of unhealthy consumption throughout his career.

-* The track “Vanity Slaves” from the *Kendrick Lamar EP* explores the ways in which Black people in America have become enslaved to White-owned businesses and corporations who lead Black people into financial mismanagement and ruin.
+* The track “Vanity Slaves” from the *Kendrick Lamar EP* explores the ways in which Black people in America have become enslaved to White-owned businesses and corporations that lead Black people into financial mismanagement and ruin.
 From this perspective, Kendrick could make a compelling case that parading gluttony leads to generational racial injustice that dehumanizes Black people much like slavery.

   * ***I care about my pride too much**
   **If my clothes is new, if my ride is plush**